scanhamman/ror1/README.md

 <i><b>-p</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -P, -process].
 A flag that causes processing and summarising of the data in the ror schema tables to the src and smm schema tables.

-<i><b>-x</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -X, -export].
-A flag that causes production of a text file summarising the main features of the version currently held within the system.
-The name of the file is normally constructed from the version and the date-time of the run, but can be specified in the configuration file, e.g. during testing.
+<i><b>-t</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -T, -report].
+A flag that causes production of a text file summarising the main features of a version currently held within the system's summary tables.
+The version can be specified explicitly using the -v flag.
+If not specified the 'current' version is used, i.e. the last imported one, which has its data in the ror and src schema.
+The name of the output file is normally constructed from the version and the date-time of the run, but can be specified in the configuration file, e.g. during testing.

 <i><b>-a</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -A, -all].
-Equivalent to -r -p -x, i.e. run all main processes, in that order.
+Equivalent to -r -p -t, i.e. run all main processes, in that order.
 The source file, data version and data date must be specified, but the latter two can usually be derived from the first.

+<i><b>-x</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -X, -export].
+A flag that causes production of a small collection of csv files, representing the data in the summary tables for the specified version.
+The version can be specified explicitly using the -v flag.
+If not specified the 'current' version is used, i.e. the last imported one, which has its data inthe rior and src schema.
+The name of the files are constructed from the version and the date-time of the run.

 <i><b>-i</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -I, -install].
 Equivalent to -c -m, i.e. initialise the permanent data tables.

 <i><b>-c</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -C, -context].
 A flag that causes the re-establishment of the lookup tables.
 Useful after any revision of those tables or the data within them.

 <i><b>-m</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -M, -summsetup].
 A flag that causes the re-establishment of the summary tables in the smm schema.
 NOTE - ANY EXISTING DATA IN THOSE TABLES WILL BE DESTROYED.
-It may therefore be necessary to re-run against different source files if a series of data points over time needs to be re-established.
+It may therefore be necessary to re-run against source files if a series of data points over time needs to be re-established.

-<i><b>-t</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -T, -test].
-A flag applied from within integration tests in the system, to suppress log creation.
-It is not available to users.

 <h4>File name convention and deriving version and data</h4>